Introducing the monthly RTT charts

 The sustainable waiting time

-The formula used is the same as we use in Gooroo Planner, although for these charts we have had to estimate urgency rates from the published data (whereas a local analysis using hospital data would be based on patient-level urgency coding).
+The formula used is the same as we use in Gooroo Planner, although for these charts we have had to estimate urgency rates from the published data (whereas a local analysis using hospital data would be based on actual patient-level urgency coding).

 Waiting times by stage of treatment and subspecialty